Order of Operations and PEMDAS Rule

 4 minute read

 Math is present in every aspect of our lives.
 All of our daily lives are built on it, including mobile devices, ancient and modern architecture, art, wealth, engineering, and even sports.
 Did you know that the word Math is derived from the Greek word máthema, which means “study, intelligence, or learning”?
 In this blog, we will be learning about one powerful trick on the rule of operation that can make your calculations easy- PEMDAS.
-So if you are interested to learn this rule of operation of PEMDAS, then do read this blog till the end.
+So if you are interested in learning this rule of operation of PEMDAS, then do read this blog till the end.

 What Are Operations?